ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros_controller_package.md

 This service is used when using moveit!
 The user can use this service to create a trajectory in the [joint space]{: .popup} by move_group.
 The user inputs the angle of the target joint and the total time of the trajectory.

 - `/moveit/set_kinematics_pose` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 This service is used when using moveit!
 The user can use this service to create a trajectory in the [task space]{: .popup} by move_group.
-The user inputs the kinematics pose of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 [open_manipulator_msgs/GetJointPosition]: /docs/en/popup/open_manipulator_msgs_GetJointPosition/
 [open_manipulator_msgs/GetKinematicsPose]: /docs/en/popup/open_manipulator_msgs_GetKinematicsPose/